PlagueHO/CosmosDB/docs/New-CosmosDbAuthorizationToken.md

 ### -ResourceId

-This is the resource Id of the CosmosDB being accessed.
+This is the resource Id of the Cosmos DB being accessed.
 This is in the format 'dbs/{database}' and must match the the value in the path of the URI that the request is made to.